dougestey/arbiter/README.md

 ## How to run ###
 Arbiter requires Node 8, a running database server, and a Redis instance.
 MongoDB is configured by default, but any [Waterline-supported database](https://next.sailsjs.com/documentation/concepts/extending-sails/adapters/available-adapters) will do.
 A sample nginx config is [provided](https://github.com/dougestey/arbiter/blob/master/nginx_config).

+First, you need a recent copy of the EVE SDE.
+Conversions are provided by the wonderful [Fuzzwork](http://fuzzwork.co.uk/dump).
+Depending on the database you choose for this (it is not the same as Arbiter's internal DB) you'll want to download PostgreSQL dump, the MySQL dump, or what have you.

+Example (assuming db eve running on PostgreSQL):
+`pg_restore --no-privileges --no-owner -d eve postgres-20180529-TRANQUILITY.dmp`

 - Register an EVE application at https://developers.eveonline.com
 - Enter client ID & secret in the .env ([example provided here](https://github.com/dougestey/arbiter/blob/master/.env_example))